Retablo: Significance

 Retablos are important to Mexican folk religion because they are a physical representation of holy images such as Christ, the Virgin Mother, or one of the many thousands of saints.
 They come from the need humans have to interact on a personal level with divine spirits.
 Retablos are evidentiary support for communication between the divine and humans.

 This tradition of retablos was also brought into New Mexico and southern Colorado by Franciscan friars.
 Due to the remoteness of this frontier and lack of metals, retablos were made of wood.
 These crude retablos were coated with a gesso made with gypsum and rabbit skin glue.
-Pigments also were made locally from natural materials, colored earths, plant extracts, cochineal bugs, and lamp black.
+Pigments also were made locally from natural materials, colored piles of earth, plant extracts, cochineal bugs, and lamp black.

-These traditional retablos and other indigenous religious art were removed by Bishop Lamy throughout New Mexico after the conquest of these territories by the US Army.
+These traditional retablos and other indigenous religious art were removed by bishop Jean-Baptiste Lamy throughout New Mexico after the conquest of these territories by the US Army.
 In 1924 the Spanish Colonial Arts Society was formed, and since then these unique traditions of New Mexico have been preserved.

 Contemporary revival

 During the 1940s, a resurgence of the art began in Peru, due in large part to the research and philanthropy of Alicia Bustamante, a member of the Peruvian indigenista movement, who encouraged an artist named Joaquin Lopez Antay to save and revitalize the retablo art form.
 She enlisted him "to make retablos that included themes of everyday life – harvests, markets, and fiestas.
 A distinction emerged between the retablo for ritual and religious purposes and the retablo as decoration."
-Many others in the area, including Nicario Jimenez Quispe, continued along the same path as Antay, creating a popular art that was displayed during annual branding ceremonies of cattle, sheep, and llamas.
-These retablos have achieved status as important heirlooms passed on within families that symbolize protection, fertility and healing.
+Many others in the area, including Nicario Jimenez Quispe, continued along the same path as Antay, creating a popular art that was displayed during the annual branding ceremonies of cattle, sheep, and llamas.
+These retablos have achieved status as important heirlooms passed on within families that symbolize protection, fertility, and healing.
 They are also sold as art.